Support Nurses Ability to Easily Communicate with Providers and Patients

 82% of text messages will be read within five minutes of being sent—with an average response time of just 90 seconds.

 A text first approach for all clinicians provides a single app to be used for nurse, provider, patient and auxiliary staff to ensure tight coordination of patient care.
-Look for a solution that also embeds into the EMR to improve clinical workflows.
+Look for a solution that also embeds into the EHR to improve clinical workflows.
 Nurses should be able to see a patient record from their mobile, the communication stream between care team members, critical lab results and any other pertinent details that will keep them abreast of their patient from any location—decoupling them from the nurse station.